sam-xl/py_trees_parser/README.md

 ### Conditionals

-Conditionals are a method for choosing which xml nodes should be included in the final tree.
+A conditionals allows one to choose which xml nodes should be included in the final tree.
 If a condition evaluates to true then the element is included in the final tree otherwise it is not.
 Conditionals can be used with any element of a behavior tree and is represented by the `if` keyword and are written